Watertown CC

 The 1875 Wisconsin State Census taken on June 1, 1875, shows Lusinda Austin is the Head of Household and is living in Emmet Twp., Dodge Co., WI.
 Living in the household: 2 Males, 1 Female.

-The 1895 Wisconsin State Census taken on June 20, 1895 shows Mrs. L. Austin is the Head of Household and is living in Emmet Twp., Dodge Co., WI.
-There is i Male and 1 Female living in the household, both born in the U. S. A.
+The 1895 Wisconsin State Census taken on June 20, 1895, shows Mrs. L. Austin is the Head of Household and is living in Emmet Twp., Dodge Co., WI.
+There are 1 Male and 1 Female living in the household, both born in the U. S. A.

 A watering system for the greens was installed in 1923 when the course opened for play.